koenrane/KR-new-site/content/satisficers-tend-to-seek-power-instrumental-convergence-via.md

 However, random _outcome selection leads to convergently instrumental action._ If you uniformly randomly choose a terminal state to navigate to, that terminal state probably requires Pac-Man to beat the first level, and so the agent stays alive, as pointed out by [Optimal Policies Tend To Seek Power](https://arxiv.org/abs/1912.01683).

-This is just the flip side of instrumental convergence: If most goals are best achieved by taking some small set of preparatory actions, this implies a "bottleneck" in the state space.
+This conclusion is just the flip side of instrumental convergence.
+If most goals are best achieved by taking some small set of preparatory actions, this implies a "bottleneck" in the state space.
 Uniformly randomly taking actions will not tend to properly navigate this bottleneck.
 After all, if they did, then most actions would be instrumental for most goals!

 ## Retargetability as a warning shot